-These are the years when it’s the most challenging to raise kids.
-We only have so much time before we launch them into the world.
-As we ring in a new year, I resolve to make some changes in my parenting that will not only help my teen mature, but will save my sanity too.
-I resolve to make the following changes:
+I’m finding the teen years the most challenging stage of parenting.
+As we ring in a new year, my new year’s resolution is to make changes to my parenting, pivots that will not only help my teen mature, but will save my sanity too.

-I won’t open that dirty gym bag late at night to find sweaty clothes fermenting on the bottom of the bag.
+I will no longer open that dirty gym bag with sweaty clothes fermenting on the bottom of the bag.
 I won’t pick up those shoes, books, or plates.
 I will not venture into my teen’s room, because I know I will immediately shift into cleaning mode and end up spending three hours disinfecting the entire space.

-I won’t immediately stop what I’m doing when my teen texts, “Plans changed, mom.
+I won’t immediately stop what I’m doing when my teen texts, “Plans changed, Mom.
 Can you come get me now?”
-I will politely text in response, “I’ll be there when I can, sweetie.
+I will politely text in response, “I’ll be there soon, sweetie.
 Find something to do while you wait.”
 Then I will take my sweet time finishing whatever I’m doing before I get in my car.

 I won’t complain about my teen’s forgetfulness or groan about all the hours wasted playing Fortnite.
 I will not go on and on about the dirty dishes, the laundry, or the schoolwork strewn all over the house.
 I will calmly state, one time, what my teen needs to do.
 If it doesn’t get done the first time, I will dish out appropriate consequences.

 When I say my teen is grounded, I will not cave in to the incessant complaints.
 When I assign that extra chore because my teen didn’t complete a different chore, I will make sure both chores actually get done.
-When I set new limitations on the TV, phone, and video games, I will ensure the limits are actually followed.
+When I set new limitations on the TV, phone, and video games, I will enforce those limits.

-I won’t constantly wonder if my teen is really okay or if she’s hiding deep secrets about critical things I need to know.
-I won’t worry (too much) about her friends, her mental health, her grades, her future.
+I won’t constantly wonder if my teen is really okay or if they’re hiding deep secrets about critical things I need to know.
+I won’t worry (too much) about their friends, their mental health, their grades, their future.
 I will trust that everything is going to be okay and that my teen will turn out just fine.

-I won’t question everything I do or spend endless hours wondering if I’m giving my kid all she needs to be successful on her own.
+I won’t question everything I do or spend endless hours wondering if I’m giving my kid all they need to be successful on their own.
 I won’t beat myself up for the mistakes I make and the many things I could have done better.

-I will keep my composure and be the adult in the difficult situations.
+I will keep my composure and be the adult in difficult situations.
 I won’t unravel along with my teen and I won’t let my teen trigger my temper.
-I will remain steady and controlled no matter how out of control things get.
+I will try to remain steady and controlled no matter how out of control things get.

-I will believe in her, encourage her, and forgive her when she fails.
-I will offer guidance when she asks for it and comfort when she hurts.
-I will remind her of all the incredible traits she has and support her through any difficult challenges that lie ahead.
-I will make sure my teen knows I’m right behind her at every turn as we wander down this rocky road together.
+I will believe in them, encourage them, and forgive them when they fails.
+I will offer guidance when they ask for it and comfort when they hurts.
+I will remind them of all the incredible traits they have and support them through difficult challenges that lie ahead.
+I will make sure my teen knows I’m right behind them at every turn as we wander down this rocky road together.